onqtam/headjack/docs/why/14_ECONOMICS.md

 > "Just as the economy of esteem is not insulated from the material economy or the regime of power, neither is it really a single, homogeneous system in itself.
 There will be many overlapping subsystems within the economy of esteem in almost any contemporary society.
 And almost every individual will belong to a number of those subsystems, having a stake in how he or she stands in each.
 The subsystems will compete with one another for the energy and time of participants.
 And they will often be in conflict, in the sense that a high performance in one will count against performing well in another.
 Teenagers at school will have a stake in how they are thought of by parents, teachers, and peers but will find, in all likelihood, that it is hard to do well simultaneously in each of those subcultures.
 Peers may deride them for a high standing in the other groups, for example, and may drive them into systematically underperforming on those fronts." - [The Economy of Esteem, An Essay on Civil and Political Society, by Geoffrey Brennan and Philip Pettit](https://www.goodreads.com/book/show/1756178.The_Economy_of_Esteem)

-> "Esteem incentives operate in a context where there are feedback eVects between individual action and the social context within which such action is pursued.
+> "Esteem incentives operate in a context where there are feedback effects between individual action and the social context within which such action is pursued.
 The performance level of each individual contributes to the standards by which each performer is assessed.
 Accordingly, there are, as we might put it, unintended consequences in play in the economy of esteem.
 To appeal to the terminology of Schelling’s (1978) book, micro-motives create macro-behaviour patterns that are not simply a direct magnification of the individual case." - [The Economy of Esteem, An Essay on Civil and Political Society, by Geoffrey Brennan and Philip Pettit](https://www.goodreads.com/book/show/1756178.The_Economy_of_Esteem)

-> "Esteem eVects still play an extensive role, both in explaining the allocation of persons across activities that might be sources of esteem, and in disciplining poor performance and encouraging high performance in those domains that do not admit the possibility of exit." - [The Economy of Esteem, An Essay on Civil and Political Society, by Geoffrey Brennan and Philip Pettit](https://www.goodreads.com/book/show/1756178.The_Economy_of_Esteem)
+> "Esteem effects still play an extensive role, both in explaining the allocation of persons across activities that might be sources of esteem, and in disciplining poor performance and encouraging high performance in those domains that do not admit the possibility of exit." - [The Economy of Esteem, An Essay on Civil and Political Society, by Geoffrey Brennan and Philip Pettit](https://www.goodreads.com/book/show/1756178.The_Economy_of_Esteem)

 > "When the number of persons in a given population who comply is relatively small, there will be positive esteem associated with so acting.
 Then, as the number of compliers increases, the amount of esteem attached to so acting will decline and conceivably disappear.
 For example, when few people tell the truth, doing so will be remarkable and represent a potentially significant source of esteem.
 But when most people are telling the truth, truth-telling is unremarkable and its esteem utility on that account unlikely to be very high.
-However, this fact does not necessarily imply that, over the range where most people conform, esteem eVects disappear.
+However, this fact does not necessarily imply that, over the range where most people conform, esteem effects disappear.
 For, as it becomes a matter of course that people comply, it tends to become a source of disesteem to fail to do so.
 Accordingly, esteem-based incentives to comply with the norm are operative with varying levels of intensity more or less over the whole range.
 At the same time, the level of compliance that is forthcoming will be a positive function of the amount of esteem attached.
 The larger the esteem reward for complying, and/or the larger the disesteem penalty for not complying, the higher the level of compliance is likely to be." - [The Economy of Esteem, An Essay on Civil and Political Society, by Geoffrey Brennan and Philip Pettit](https://www.goodreads.com/book/show/1756178.The_Economy_of_Esteem)

 > "Richard McAdams (1997) offers an example of a possible bootstrap phenomenon in relation to ideals of recycling.
 The story, as McAdams tells it, goes this way.
 Initially, recycling is a somewhat eccentric practice engaged in only by the environmental enthusiast extreme.
 Within that group, however, recycling gradually takes on the status of an appropriate ideal.
 And in the process, the practice accumulates an increasingly articulate normative defence.
 With that normative defence in place, those who recycle enjoy a certain level of esteem, at least from among the environmentally conscious.
 Recycling comes to signal a special environmental sensitivity that even those who don’t practise it are increasingly inclined to applaud.
 More and more people recycle in response to the esteem attached to the practice—and gradually the practice becomes normal.
 Once normal, however, it no longer reflects any particular credit on its practitioners, so positive esteem evaporates.
 At the same time, those who don’t recycle now begin to become conspicuous.
-Their conduct increasingly reveals an environmental insensitivity that is at Wrst mildly irritating and then begins to seem, as it becomes rarer, positively intransigent.
+Their conduct increasingly reveals an environmental insensitivity that is at first mildly irritating and then begins to seem, as it becomes rarer, positively intransigent.
 Eventually, an apparently stable equilibrium is reached in which the only non-compliers are the especially shameless, the determined anti-environmentalists, and those who like to oVend.
 The practice of recycling has become established, bootstrapped up from an initial situation in which the practice was relatively rare." - [The Economy of Esteem, An Essay on Civil and Political Society, by Geoffrey Brennan and Philip Pettit](https://www.goodreads.com/book/show/1756178.The_Economy_of_Esteem)

 > "Part of the reason for our interest in publicity is that it seems to us to be the chief means by which the forces of esteem can be channelled and directed.
 By increasing the exposure afforded to performances, one can increase the associated esteem incentives without incidentally inducing changes in the basic operation of the esteem economy.
 Publicity is, in that sense, the main lever available for policy intervention." - [The Economy of Esteem, An Essay on Civil and Political Society, by Geoffrey Brennan and Philip Pettit](https://www.goodreads.com/book/show/1756178.The_Economy_of_Esteem)